-Sauk County parks will benefit from recognizable branding and marketing efforts that advertise recreation opportunities and connect properties through shared activities.
-There is potential to attract those visiting other popular destinations (such as Devil's Lake State Park and the Ice Age Trail) to recreation elsewhere in the County through promotional materials such as activity-based maps.
-Promotional efforts should also encourage cross-recreational activities, i.e. placing literature advertising paddle sports opportunities along the bike trails.
+Sauk County Parks benefits from recognizable branding and marketing efforts that advertise recreation opportunities and connect properties through shared activities.
+There is potential to attract those visiting other popular destinations (such as Devil's Lake State Park and the Ice Age Trail) to recreation elsewhere in the County through promotional materials such as activitybased maps.
+Promotional efforts should also encourage crossrecreational activities, i.e., placing literature advertising paddle sport opportunities along the bike trails.
 Action steps include:

-- Launch a website exclusively for Sauk County Parks and Recreation that includes a guide to recreation opportunities, links to online reservations, calendar of events, and so on. - Develop a "Guide to Outdoor Recreation in Sauk County" available online and in print for distribution at park facilities, information kiosks at state parks, and village/ city visitors' centers. - Continue event planning and promotional efforts at Sauk County's park locations. - Increase online engagement through social media and apps to post events, promote activities, and generate public enthusiasm and support for recreation in Sauk County.
+- Launch a website exclusively for Sauk County Parks and Recreation that includes a guide to recreation opportunities, links to online reservations, calendar of events, and so on. - Continued event planning, sale of branded merchandise and promotional efforts at Sauk County Parks. - Increase online engagement through social media and apps to post events, promote activities, and generate public enthusiasm and support for recreation in Sauk County.